The nice idea of the World Handicap System (WHS) is that every player will have a

 For formal competitions, a handicap allowance may also apply - i.e. for Stableford competitions, 95% of your Course Handicap will be calculated to give you your Playing Handicap.

-A key point is that your Handicap Index is not the same as your current (traditional) Handicap.
+A key point is that your Handicap Index is not the same as your former (traditional) Handicap.

-Your Handicap Index will be calculated from the average of your best 8 scores from your last 20 games entered on CONGU (provided you have 20).
+Your Handicap Index is now calculated from the average of your best 8 scores from your last 20 games entered on CONGU (provided you have 20).
 A minimum of the scores for 54 holes will be needed to get a Handicap Index.
 The system will take into consideration the courses you played, the Tees you played from and your scores on the day.

 For this reason, calculating your own Handicap Index is not a simple exercise and will be undertaken by CONGU centrally.